Mecklenburg: Coat of arms of the duchies of Mecklenburg

 The House of Mecklenburg was founded by Niklot, prince of the Obotrites, Chizzini and Circipani on the Baltic Sea, who died in 1160.
 His Christian progeny was recognized as prince of the Holy Roman Empire 1170 and Duke of Mecklenburg 8 July 1348.
 On 27 February 1658 the ducal house divided in two branches: Mecklenburg-Schwerin and Mecklenburg-Strelitz.

 The flag of both Mecklenburg duchies is traditionally made of the colours blue, yellow and red.
 The sequence however changed more than once in the past 300 years.
 In 1813 the duchies used yellow-red-blue.
 23 December 1863 for Schwerin and 4 January 1864 for Strelitz blue-yellow-red was ordered.
 Mecklenburg-Schwerin however used white instead of yellow for flags on sea by law of 24 March 1855.

 Siebmachers Wappenbuch gives therefore (?) blue-white-red for Schwerin and blue-yellow-red for Strelitz.

 According to this source, the grand ducal house of Schwerin used a flag of 3.75 to 5.625 M with the middle arms on a white quadrant (1.75 M) in the middle.

 The middle arms show the shield of Mecklenburg as arranged in the 17th century.
 The county of Schwerin in the middle and in the quartering Mecklenburg (bull's head with hide), Rostock (griffin), principality of Schwerin (griffin surmounting green rectangle), Ratzeburg (cross surmounted by crown), Stargard (arm with hand holding ring) and Wenden (bull's head).
 The shield is supported by a bull and a griffin and surmounted by a royal crown.

 The dukes of Strelitz used according to Siebmachers the blue-yellow-red flag with just the (oval) shield of Mecklenburg in the yellow band.

-Ströhl in 1897 and Bulgaria, show another arrangement: The grand-duke of Mecklenburg-Schwerin flows a flag (4:5) with the arms of the figures from the shield of arms.
+Ströhl in 1897 and Bulgaria show another arrangement: The grand-duke of Mecklenburg-Schwerin flows a flag (4:5) with the arms of the figures from the shield of arms.

 The former Schwerin standard with the white quadrant is now ascribed to the grand dukes of Strelitz.

 Ströhl mentions a flag for the grand ducal house by law of 23 December 1863 with the middle arms in the yellow band.
 And he mentions a special sea flag, the same but with a white middle band.

 'Berühmte Fahnen' shows furthermore a standard for grand duchess Alexandra of Mecklenburg-Schwerin, princess of Hannover (1882–1963), showing her shield and that of Mecklenburg joined by the order of the Wendic Crown in a white oval.
 On sea the yellow band in her flag was of course white.

 The princes (dukes) of Mecklenburg-Schwerin had according to this source their own standard, showing the griffin of Rostock.

 Economy

 Agriculture

-A flat landscape, Mecklenburg is known for its farmlands - which produces quinoa, wheat, barley and maize – and its husbandry.
-Notably, the region is known for its cattle and Mecklenburger horse breed.
-Recently, with the upheavals and environmental disruptions created by globalisation, German farmers have been concerned about the introduction of potentially invasive species such as the Greater rhea and the Asian hornet.
+A flat landscape, Mecklenburg is known for its farmlands—which produces quinoa, wheat, barley and maize—and its animal husbandry, notably its cattle and the Mecklenburger breed of horse.
+Recently, given the upheavals and environmental disruptions created by globalisation, German farmers have become concerned about potentially invasive species such as the Greater rhea and the Asian hornet.